eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 [W3C Digital Credentials API].
 In contrast, for the proximity presentation flow, this interface adheres to the [ISO/IEC 18013-5] standard, see [Section 4.4.2](#442-proximity-presentation-flows).
-The same interface can also be used by another Wallet Unit, see [Section 6.6.4](#664-pid-or-attestation-presentation-to-another-wallet-unit).
+The same interface can also be used by another Wallet Unit to request User attributes, see [Section 6.6.4](#664-pid-or-attestation-presentation-to-another-wallet-unit).
 - The **Secure Cryptographic Interface (SCI)** enables the Wallet Instance to communicate with the Wallet Secure Cryptographic Application (WSCA).
 This